Alessandro Tassoni: Life

-At the age of 13, Alessandro Tassoni was taught Greek and Latin by Lazzaro Labadini, a professor of Literature at the University.
+At the age of 13, Alessandro Tassoni was taught Greek and Latin by Lazzaro Labadini, a professor of literature at the university.

 He then became a law student, attending university in Modena, then in Bologna, Pisa and Ferrara, where he eventually graduated.
 He appears to have been a rowdy youth, living for some time in Nonantola, from where he was expelled in 1595, due to several incidents in which Tassoni had been involved as a member of a local street gang.

 In 1597, he began his service for the cardinal Ascanio Colonna whom he followed to Spain.

 In 1589 he was elected to the Accademia della Crusca.
 In 1603, he was back in Italy and moved to Rome.

 In 1612 he published anonymously the booklet Le Filippiche in which he attacked the Spanish domination of parts of the Italian peninsula.
 Though he always denied having written it (probably for fear of Spanish retaliation), the work became famous enough to ingratiate Tassoni to the Charles Emmanuel I, Duke of Savoy, who, in 1618 hired him in Turin with the title of first secretary.

 After this, Tassoni was with the cardinal Ludovico Ludovisi in 1626 and served under Francesco I d'Este, duke of Modena, in 1635.

 He died in Modena.
 His fellow citizens remembered his life and work with a statue that can still be seen in front of the town symbol, the Ghirlandina.

 Work

 Besides the above-mentioned "Filippiche", Tassoni is known for other works, some of poetry and some of literary criticism.
 The latter includes the Varietà di pensieri di Alessandro Tassoni ("Diverse meditations by Alessandro Tassoni"), and Considerazioni sopra il Petrarcha (1609), a piece of criticism showing independence of traditional views.
-However, Tassoni is best known as the author of the mock-heroic poem La secchia rapita (The Rape of the Pail, or The stolen bucket); it is by virtue of this work that he is remembered as Modena's poet laureate.
+However, Tassoni is best known as the author of the mock-heroic poem La secchia rapita (The Rape of the Bucket, or The stolen bucket); it is by virtue of this work that he is remembered as Modena's poet laureate.